novacoole/portfolio/README.md

 ### **functionality / features**

 This is my placeholder portfolio website.
 The purpose of this site is to advertise myself to potential employers and collaboraters.
-It has a very basic layout, with the majority of content (about me, skills, projects, contact) on one page seperated into \<div> sections.
-The blog list and blog pages have been created as seperate html documents.
+It has a very basic layout, with the majority of content ([about me](index.html#about), [skills](index.html#skills), [projects](index.html#projects), [contact](index.html#contact) on one page seperated into \<div> sections.
+The [blog list](blog/blog.html) and [blog pages](blog/blog-post-1.html) have been created as seperate html documents.

 The site is comprised of html and css documents.
-I utilised flexbox and css-grid to position most elements and to create some 'card' sections.
-I attempted some basic css animation in an attempt to "beautify" the page and I have used netlify to deploy my site via github.
+I created a fixed navigation bar which links to external documents such as my blog and [resume](/doc/resume.pdf).
+I utilised flexbox and css-grid to position most elements and to create some ['card'](/css/card.css) sections.
+I attempted some basic css animation in an attempt to "beautify" the page, as well as to create a [banner](css/banner.css) for the main header.

+I have used netlify to deploy my site via github, and I have utilised a sha256 hash to implement subresource integrity for my main .css file.

 ### **sitemap**